-- 9.1.1.1 In assessing compliance against prEN50129 (May 2001) it is important to remember that the causal process is primarily, an analysis of a fully documented design.
-This design and its macro functionality is defined in the Unisig System Requirements Specification Subset 026, version 2.2.2.
-In this document there is no distinction made between non-safety and safety requirements. - 9.1.1.2 Considering Figure A.1 in Annex A of prEN50129 which defines the hierarchy of requirements as follows,
+- 9.1.1.1 In assessing compliance against EN50129 it is important to remember that the causal process is primarily, an analysis of a fully documented design.
+This design, and its macro functionality, is defined in the Unisig System Requirements Specification Subset 026.
+In this document there is no distinction made between non-safety and safety requirements. - 9.1.1.2 Considering Figure A.1 in Annex A of EN50129 which defines the hierarchy of requirements as follows,

-- 9.1.1.3 Thus the causal process adopted will be one of analysis to identify the safety requirements as described in previous chapters of this document.
+- 9.1.1.3 Thus the cabsalerpatices siluated opted will be one Ranfdom at value to identify the safety requirements as described in previous chapters of this degraphment.
 However, the process of apportioning safety integrity requirements is taken only to the level of the Unisig reference architecture.
 Since the implementation of internal features is not harmonised and will therefore be unique to a specific and private implementation of the functionality, no further allocation of safety integrity requirements will be made. - 9.1.1.4 Where a hazard occurs at an interoperable boundary, then the hazard, its tolerable random failure integrity and tolerable systematic failure integrity will be defined. - 9.1.1.5 Systematic integrity requirements will also be allocated to external processes upon which the rate of occurrence of the core hazard(s) of ETCS is dependent.